-Food for Life Catering Mark Standards Committee members
+Opportunities on the Food for Life Catering Mark Standards Committee

-An opportunity to support the development of best practice standards for food service
+This is an opportunity to support the development of best practice standards for food service.

-As the scheme continues to grow, we are keen to ensure the Catering Mark Standards Committee reflects the diversity of organisations serving Catering Mark menus.
+As the scheme continues to grow very quickly and expand into new sectors, we are keen to ensure the Catering Mark Standards Committee reflects the diversity of organisations serving Catering Mark menus.
 Our Catering Mark Standards are pioneering and lead the way in improving the food served by caterers.
-They are supported by robust governance from the Standards Board.

 We are now recruiting for new members of the Catering Mark Standards Committee.
-Successful candidates will have at least one of the following attributes:
+Successful candidates will have at least two of the following attributes:

-- Considerable experience of the commercial catering industry, ideally in more than one sector;
+- Considerable experience of the commercial catering industry, ideally in universities, hospitals or workplaces;

-- A strong interest in the use of organic, local, fresh and healthy ingredients in the food service industry;
+- An appreciation of the benefits of using organic, local, fresh and healthy ingredients in the food service industry;

 - An ability to articulate the consumer or citizen perspective from an informed position;